EMcNugget/ADS-B-Military-Analytics/README.md

 **Current tasks:**

--Migrating to Pandas for data processing versus vanillia python
+-Migrating to Pandas for data processing versus vanillia python **DONE**

 -Docker, makefile, etc to prevent the "It works on my machine" issue

+-Flask REST API

 **Known bugs:**

--DNS issue when connecting to MongoDB from some machines
+No known bugs that don't have to do with incompletion of a piece of code.